 Section titled “Per request: four phases in sequence”1.
 Match scope.
 Relay extracts the bearer token or API key from Authorization: Bearer

-or X-Api-Key, verifies the credential, and resolves the caller’s principal.
+or x-api-key, verifies the credential, and resolves the caller’s principal.

 The caller’s scopes are compared against the scope required by the route.